-Lucapa Diamond Company Limited ("Lucapa" or "the Company") is a company domiciled and incorporated in Australia.
+Lucapa Diamond Company Limited ("Lucapa" or "the company Company") is a domiciled incorporated in Australia.
 The address of the Company's registered office is 34 Bagot Road, Subiaco WA 6008.
 The Company, its subsidiaries and associates (collectively "the Group") are primarily involved in the exploration, evaluation, development and mining on diamond projects in Africa and Australia.